Louisiana revokes licenses of 7 nursing homes that evacuated patients to a warehouse ahead of Hurricane Ida - KVIA

 When questioned about the warehouse by CNN affiliate WVUE, Dean said that, “we only had five deaths within the six days and normally with 850 people, you’ll have a couple a day, so we did really good with taking care of people.”

+In the class-action lawsuit against the nursing facilities and Dean, family members of residents claim that the defendants “intentionally misrepresented the actual evacuation plan, choosing not to inform family members of the planned evacuation or tell them where the residents were being taken.”
+The plaintiffs are demanding a trial by jury in the case.

+CNN has attempted to reach Dean and Bob Dean Enterprises Inc. for comment.

-The town’s police chief said it appeared the operators were struggling to meet patient needs and the facility struggled to maintain power, and the attorney general has said his office’s investigation will focus on who sent patients to the “apparently unsafe and potentially inappropriate facility.”
+Meanwhile, the town’s police chief has said it appeared the operators were struggling to meet patient needs and the facility struggled to maintain power, and the attorney general has said his office’s investigation will focus on who sent patients to the “apparently unsafe and potentially inappropriate facility.”

 Five of the seven deaths have been classified as storm-related, the state’s health department said in a recent news release.